Extremal problems for pairs of triangles: Concluding Remarks

 \section{Concluding Remarks}

-$\bullet$ In the cases of $M_1, M_2, M_3, S_3$ and $D_1$, we obtained exact results for the extremal functions.
-Our proofs for the first four, with a little more work, should give a characterization of the extremal examples as well.
-Note that for $M_2$, one requires $n \geq 8$ for the extremal configuration to be unique, as verified by computer.
-It seems likely that all extremal $S_1$-free configurations can be determined, but for $D_1$ this appears much more difficult, since very different potentially extremal configurations exist.

-$\bullet$ In this paper, we considered the ordered and convex geometric configurations consisting of two triples.
+$\bullet$ In this paper, we considered convex geometric configurations consisting of two triples.
 One may consider analogous problems for $r$-tuples: for instance, how many edges can a convex geometric $n$-vertex $r$-graph have if it does not contain two hyperedges which are geometrically disjoint as $r$-gons (this is the $r$-uniform analog of $M_1$)?
-This problem was posed explicitly by Frankl, Holmsen and Kupavskii~\cite{FHK}:
+This problem was posed explicitly by P.~Frankl, Holmsen and Kupavskii~\cite{FHK}:

 \begin{problem} Find analogues of our results for other classes of sets such as convex $r$-gons in $\mathbb R^2$. \end{problem}